Kiuwan logo

 6. Intellectual Property Exposure

 Closely tied to licensing risks is the risk of exposing intellectual property.
 Some open-source software includes a copyleft clause.
-This type of license allows anyone to use the software provided all modified and derivative software is produced with the same type of license.
+This license allows anyone to use the software provided all modified and derivative software is produced with the same license type.
 Teams that use copyleft software must release the applications they create with open-source components under the same license.
-This type of license makes it impossible to create proprietary software and protect intellectual property.
+This license type makes it impossible to create proprietary software and protect intellectual property.

 To avoid this risk, development teams need a clear understanding of all open-source elements and their associated licenses within their codebase.
 This can be particularly tricky because dependencies may contain hidden open-source components.
 An SCA tool can scan codebases to find hidden open-source code, including the applicable version and license.